This slow cooker apple and rhubarb crisp is an incredible dessert that cooks out to have a gooey filling and a

 The leftovers of this crisp are great for breakfast the next day, so make sure you don’t throw them out.
 Simply keep stored in the fridge or freezer until you need it.

-If you like seeing recipes done visually, then the video in the middle of this page will take you through all the steps to making this delicious dessert.
+If you like seeing how to make recipes, then the video below will take you through all the steps to making this delicious rhubarb crisp in the slow cooker.
 Alternatively, you can find the full written recipe and a great looking photo right below the video.

 Slow Cooker Apple & Rhubarb Crisp Recipe